Jalonzpa/python/README.md

 # Python

 ## Cryptocalc
-I don't know if I did this correctly.
-My maths are a bit shady, so don't depend on it too much.
+A very simple cryptocurrency calculator to tell you how much your coins will be worth if they inflate.

 ## Dieroll
 Rolls an amount of dice.
 Whatever you want.
 Flexible.

 ## Guess
-A fun guess the number game.
+A simple guess the number game.

 ## Lucky
 Enter a search term, and it'll pull up the top five results in your default browser.
 Cool, huh?